 In one chairman’s words: “We don’t know what the future will look like.
-You can’t make big decisions on some scenario that may never emerge."
+You can’t make big decisions on some scenarios that may never emerge.

 "There’s mud all over the windscreen, we need to drive slowly so we don’t come off the road.”